shrutipangare/DCGAN-FashionMNIST/README.md

 # DCGAN Fashion-MNIST Generator

-A Deep Convolutional Generative Adversarial Network (DCGAN) implementation for generating realistic-looking clothing images using the Fashion-MNIST dataset.
+A Deep Convolutional Generative Adversarial Network (DCGAN) implementation for generating  clothing images using the Fashion-MNIST dataset.

 ## DCGAN